b-cubed-eu/documentation/pages/invasibility-cube.md

 description: >
   This document presents the specification for "invasibility cubes”, a format used to visualise invasion fitness and invasibility.
 It provides a workflow to visualise invasion fitness, using species occurrence data, Invasive Alien Species (IAS) lists, and species traits to calculate trait centrality, visualise trait dispersion, estimate interaction strength, and assess invasibility.
 citation: >
   MacFadyen S, Trekels M, Yahaya M, Landi P, Hui C (2024).
-Invasion Dynamics: Assessing the Impact of Invasive Alien Species Through Network Invasibility Models. <https://docs.b-cubed.eu/invasibility-cube/>
+Specification for invasibility cubes and their production. <https://docs.b-cubed.eu/invasibility-cube/>
 permalink: /invasibility-cube/
 ---